 - Architectural requirements pertaining to the main house shall apply to all garage structures.
 Variations shall be subject to approval. - The parking structure is best designed as a separate yet relatable structure from the main home structure. - The exterior finishes of the parking structure should be identical to the main building in terms of quality and finish, as well as detail and craftsmanship. - Garage doors should be solid wood or wood clad, or metal framed doors with glass or translucent panels.
-Glazing is allowable per approval. - Correge attraction is an active and
+Glazing is allowable per approval. - Garage structure variation is encouraged. - Features such as dormers are encouraged as methods of variegating garage roofs and taking advantage of natural light in garage interior spaces.